 It is so easy to make homemade gluten free croutons!
-My simple directions will teach you how to make croutons from scratch, and give you lots of ideas on how to season your croutons!
+My simple directions will teach you how to make croutons from scratch and give you many ideas on how to season your croutons!

-Croutons have so many fun uses, from topping salads and soups to making a Panzanella salad.
-If you haven't made them yet, this homemade croutons recipe will walk you through every simple step.
+Croutons have many fun uses, from topping salads and soups to making a Panzanella salad.
+If you haven’t made them, this homemade croutons recipe will walk you through every simple step.

 I am sharing dairy-free (vegan) and regular gluten free versions so you can enjoy these croutons if you have food allergies.
 If you are new to gluten free, this beginner guide to gluten free is a great resource!

-- Cost-effective: Making gluten free croutons at home is also a cost-effective way to use up stale bread.
-Instead of throwing away old bread, you can transform it into delicious croutons that can be used in a variety of dishes.
+• Making gluten free croutons at home is also a cost-effective way to use up stale bread.
+Instead of throwing away old bread, you can transform it into delicious croutons that can be used in various dishes.

-- Time Effective: You can make your own homemade croutons for a fraction of the cost in as little as 15 minutes!
+• You can make your homemade croutons for a fraction of the cost in as little as 15 minutes!

 🔑 Sandi says: Gluten free can be expensive!
 If you are looking for low-cost gluten free food, these croutons are great for those learning to live on a tight gluten free budget.